Exploring The Link Between Irritable Bowel Syndrome (IBS) And Anxiety

 Maintaining a healthy support network

-Seek professional support
+Seek mental health support

 If anxiety-related IBS symptoms are severely impacting your life, seeking professional support may also be helpful.
 Psychological treatments like mindfulness-based stress reduction, cognitive behavioral therapy (to assess cognitive factors), or medication may also help improve the quality of life for people with anxiety.
+The American College of Gastroenterology recommends CBT as a way to manage symptoms of both IBS and anxiety.

-Is Irritable Bowel Syndrome (IBS) a mental health condition?
+Is irritable bowel syndrome (IBS) a mental health condition?

+According to the International Foundation for Gastrointestinal Disorders, the global prevalence of irritable bowel syndrome is between 5 and 10% of the general population worldwide.
 IBS is a digestive disorder that falls under the category of “functional gastrointestinal disorders,” which also includes conditions like GERD.
 It is not considered a mental health condition.
 IBS may be caused by a range of factors, such as changes in the immune system and gut bacteria.

 That said, there may also be a link between IBS and psychiatric disorders like anxiety and depression.
 This may be due to the enteric nervous system, the part of the peripheral nervous system that controls the gastrointestinal (GI) tract.
 The enteric nervous system communicates back and forth with the central nervous system, a concept known as the “brain-gut axis.”
-Because the brain may influence the gut and gut health may influence mental health, certain mental illnesses, like anxiety, may disrupt digestion.
+Because the brain may influence the gut, and gut health may influence mental health, certain mental illnesses, like anxiety, may disrupt digestion.
 It may help to speak with a doctor about possible medical treatment.
 They may be able to answer questions about IBS, the body’s stress response, eating disorders, and visceral hypersensitivity.
 They may also refer you to a therapist, who may be able to help mitigate psychological distress related to IBS.

 How long do IBS attacks last?